Do you really need to have someone witnessing a signature?

-Last month, Queensland laws were amended introducing new requirements for witnessing property documents.
+Queensland have been amended introducing new requirements for witnessing property documents.
 The lawyer now needs to:

 The most important step is verifying the identity of the individual.
 This usually involves a meeting where the identity documents are inspected for authenticity.